run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_distributed_submit.md

       --min-replicas int32                             Minimum number of replicas for an elastic PyTorch job --name-prefix string                             Set defined prefix for the workload name and add index as a suffix --new-pvc stringArray                            Mount a persistent volume, create it if it does not exist.
 Use the format: claimname=CLAIM_NAME,storageclass=STORAGE_CLASS,size=SIZE,path=PATH,accessmode-rwo,accessmode-rom,accessmode-rwm,ro,ephemeral
-      --nfs stringArray                                s3 storage details.
+      --nfs stringArray                                NFS storage details.
 Use the format: path=PATH,server=SERVER,mountpath=MOUNT_PATH,readwrite
-      --no-master                                      Do not create a separate pod for the master --node-pools stringArray                         List of node pools to use for scheduling the job, ordered by priority --node-type string                               Enforce node type affinity by setting a node-type label --port stringArray                               Expose ports from the job container.
+      --no-master                                      Do not create a separate pod for the master --node-pools stringArray                         List of node pools to use for scheduling the job, ordered by priority --node-type string                               Enforce node type affinity by setting a node-type label --pod-running-timeout duration                   Pod check for running state timeout.
+      --port stringArray                               Expose ports from the job container.
 Use the format: service-type=NodePort,container=80,external=8080
       --preferred-pod-topology-key string              If possible, all pods of this job will be scheduled onto nodes that have a label with this key and identical values
   -p, --project string                                 Specify the project to which the command applies.
 By default, commands apply to the default project.
 To change the default project use ‘runai config project <project name>’
       --required-pod-topology-key string               Enforce scheduling pods of this job onto nodes that have a label with this key and identical values
-      --run-as-group int                               Run in the context of the current CLI group rather than the root group --run-as-user int                                Run in the context of the current CLI user rather than the root user --s3 stringArray                                 s3 storage details.
+      --run-as-gid int                                 The group ID the container will run with --run-as-uid int                                 The user ID the container will run with --run-as-user                                    takes the uid, gid, and supplementary groups fields from the token, if all the fields do not exist, uses the local running terminal user credentials. if any of the fields exist take only the existing fields
+      --s3 stringArray                                 s3 storage details.
 Use the format: name=NAME,bucket=BUCKET,path=PATH,accesskey=ACCESS_KEY,url=URL
       --seccomp-profile string                         Indicates which kind of seccomp profile will be applied to the container, options: RuntimeDefault|Unconfined|Localhost
-      --slots-per-worker int32                         Number of slots to allocate for each worker --supplemental-groups string                     Comma seperated list of groups that the user running the container belongs to, in addition to the group indicated by --run-as-gid
+      --slots-per-worker int32                         Number of slots to allocate for each worker --stdin                                          Keep stdin open on the container(s) in the pod, even if nothing is attached
+      --supplemental-groups ints                       Comma seperated list of groups (IDs) that the user running the container belongs to
       --toleration stringArray                         Toleration details.
 Use the format: operator=Equal|Exists,key=KEY,[value=VALUE],[effect=NoSchedule|NoExecute|PreferNoSchedule],[seconds=SECONDS]
+  -t, --tty                                            Allocate a TTY for the container
       --user-group-source string                       Indicate the way to determine the user and group ids of the container, options: fromTheImage|fromIdpToken|fromIdpToken
+      --wait-for-submit duration                       Waiting duration for the workload to be created in the cluster.
+Defaults to 1 minute (1m)
       --workers int32                                  the number of workers that will be allocated for running the workload --working-dir string                             Set the container's working directory
 ```